ELECTION STEAL

 The story he told, was that he made it eventually into the Northern Territory, where he would unlikely be found by the authorities.
 Close to death, he was saved by a small group of fair skinned people who were clinging to a dying civilisation, this was in a very remote part of Arnhem Land.

-He had never seen the like of them before.
+He’d never seen the like of them before.

 They were tiny, little more than a metre high, and seemingly without an individual gender.
-Early on he realised they were transmitting thoughts to him, and one of these informed him they had been in this land for an exceptionally long time, eons before the Aborigines had arrived.
+Early on he realised they were transmitting thoughts to him, and one of these informed him they had been in this land for an exceptionally long time, eons before the Aborigines arrived.

 They appeared to have been there since time began.

-It was odd to Fred, the way they communicated with each other, without speaking or sign, and later he became aware of more strange thoughts being conveyed into his head, they obviously came from the tribe itself, in a language he knew.
+It was odd to Fred, the way they communicated with each other, without speaking or sign, and later he became aware of more strange thoughts being conveyed into his head, they obviously came from the tribe itself, in a language somehow he knew.

 They lived in small stone houses which appeared to blend and disappear into the landscape, it was another marvel, one moment he would be looking at a single-story house, then suddenly it wouldn’t be there, leaving only the dust, sand, and rocks.